benmcnelly/CryptDefend/README.md

 ## Introduction

-CryptoTray is a desktop app for creating and monitoring honeypot files for CryptoLocker ransomware variants.
+CryptDefend is a desktop app for creating and monitoring honeypot files for CryptoLocker ransomware variants.
 It is built with NW.js, which is an app runtime based on `Chromium` and `node.js`.

 It was created for personal use, and is released for free with no restrictions or promises.
 Tested on Windows 7/8/10 32/64 Variants.